RC Airplanes Simplified

-The RC Jet Turbine Engine for Helicopters.
+The RC Jet Turbine Engine for Helicopters

 The RC jet turbine is a type of RC jet that can be successfully used in the RC helicopter.
 How it works and tips on selection along with links to related sites.